-SC teen asked to quarantine, could face prison time for allegedly coughing on cops on video, report says
+SC teen asked to quarantine, could face prison time for allegedly coughing on cops on video, police say

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-A 17-year-old South Carolina girl told to self-quarantine amid the coronavirus outbreak could face years in prison after allegedly coughing on police officers -- and laughing about it on video, according to a local report.
+A 17-year-old South Carolina girl told to self-quarantine amid the coronavirus outbreak could face years in prison after allegedly coughing on police officers -- and laughing about it on video, according to investigators.

-Rock Hill police officers had responded to reports of a fight Monday night at a park when the suspect allegedly coughed on them and shared a video of it to Facebook, Fox 46 reported.
+Rock Hill police officers had responded to reports of a fight Monday night at a park when the suspect allegedly coughed on them and shared a video of it to Facebook, the department said.
 They were not aware she was supposed to be self-quarantined at the time.

 She allegedly “went on Facebook live and went and coughed on the officers and laughed about it,” Rock Hill Police Lt.
-Michael Chavis, the department’s public information officer, told the station.
+Michael Chavis, the department’s public information officer, told Fox 46.
 “A little while later, we get calls saying, this is what's going on, this is what happened, and there's pictures from the juvenile's social media account saying she was put under a 14-day quarantine.”

+Police found a picture of a written doctor's order to self-quarantine on the girl's social media account, according to Chavis, in addition to the coughing video.

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE

 When police learned that the suspect was supposed to be self-quarantining, they had to have the involved officers quarantine, as well.
+They will be tested for the coronavirus if they begin to show symptoms, Chavis told Fox News.

-The teen faces a “general sessions misdemeanor” charge that carries a maximum penalty of up to 10 years in prison, Chavis told Fox 46.
+The girl was released to her family on house arrest and faces a charge of breach of peace high and aggravated, which has a maximum penalty of 10 years in prison, according to Chavis.

-A department spokesman did not immediately respond to Fox News’ request for comment.

 SC MAN LIED ABOUT POSITIVE CORONAVIRUS TEST TO GET PAID VACATION: SHERIFF